 The Ninja Foodi Cold & Hot Blender is a significantly better full-size blender than the Hamilton Beach Power Elite Multi-Function.
 The Ninja has a better build quality with more controls.
-It makes almond butter as well as crushed ice, and it can make a better smoothie, although it's a bit grainy.
+It makes almond butter and crushed ice, and it can make a better smoothie, although it's a bit grainy.
 It's also easier to clean.